Foreign involvement in the Syrian civil war: Hezbollah

-Hezbollah has long been an ally of the Ba'ath Party government of Syria, led by the Al-Assad family.
-Hezbollah has helped the Syrian government in its fight against the armed Syrian opposition.
-As early as November 2011, The Jerusalem Post reported that protesters in Syria, enraged at Hezbollah's support for the Syrian government, burnt Hezbollah flags and images of Nasrallah, while pro-government protesters have carried posters of Nasrallah.
+Hezbollah was a longtime ally of the Ba'ath Party and helped the Syrian government fight the opposition.
+As early as November 2011, protesters burnt Hezbollah flags and images of its leader Hassan Nasrallah, while pro-government protesters carried posters of him.

-In August 2012, the United States sanctioned Hezbollah for its alleged role in the war.
-Hezbollah leader Hassan Nasrallah denied Hezbollah had been fighting on behalf of the Syrian government, stating in a 12 October 2012 speech that "right from the start the Syrian opposition has been telling the media that Hezbollah sent 3,000 fighters to Syria, which we have denied".
-However, he said that Hezbollah fighters have gone to Syria independently and died there doing their "jihadist duties".
-Hezbollah states it supports a process of reforms in Syria and is against what it calls US plots to destabilize and interfere in Syria.
+In August 2012, the US sanctioned Hezbollah for its alleged role in the war.
+Nasralla denied fighting on behalf of the government, stating in a 12 October 2012 speech that "right from the start the Syrian opposition has been telling the media that Hezbollah sent 3,000 fighters to Syria, which we have denied".
+However, he said that Hezbollah fighters had gone to Syria independently and died there doing their "jihadist duties".
+Hezbollah stated it supports a reform process and is against what it called US plots.